 The Territorial Agenda is a strategic policy document for Europe, its regions and communities.
 It provides a framework for action towards territorial cohesion and a future for all places in Europe.
-It asks policy makers at all governance levels to contribute to an inclusive and sustainable future and the Sustainable Development Goals in Europe.
+It asks policy makers at all governance levels to contribute to an inclusive and sustainable future for all places and to help achieve Sustainable Development Goals in Europe.

 by Christian Lüer (comments: 0)

 The main challenge around the Territorial Agenda 2030 will be its implementation starting in 2021.
 While the community of spatial planners shares a general desire for a strong territorial dimension, the territorial voice remains often unheard in actual policy making and implementation.
 Read more about potential synergies between the Territorial Agenda and national planning processes in Austria.
 A contribution by Roland Arbter, NTCCP member from Austria.